dxw/playbook/src/staff-handbook/data-protection.md

 This information:

-- Must be clearly labelled or described as "Client Confidential" or "Commercial in Confidence"
+- must be clearly labelled or described as "Client Confidential" or "Commercial in Confidence"
-- When printed:
+- when printed:

-  - Stored out of sight
+  - stored out of sight
-  - Destroyed by cross-cut shredding when no longer required
+  - destroyed by cross-cut shredding when no longer required

-- When digital:
+- when digital:

-  - Stored in an encrypted format when on exchangeable media or a mobile device
+  - stored in an encrypted format when on exchangeable media or a mobile device

 As a rule of thumb, label a document as Client Confidential if it mostly contains the client's confidential information, or Commercial in Confidence if